 The average professional will spend around 28% of their day reading and organizing their various emails.
 This is a significant period of time – and also means that this task can easily become a source of stress, for many employees.

-A casual and pleasant message, in this instance, can cut through the noise and really stand out from the crowd.
+In this instance, a casual and pleasant message can cut through the noise and really stand out from the crowd.
 Your recipient might also appreciate a much-needed break from all those otherwise-formal emails.

 Do’s and Don’ts

 - Do use casual and friendly language